 Many women believe that their hair color is boring.
 The shimmer of reflected light or a deep glow may be missing especially in ash blonde and brown hair.
 It is this playful interaction of hair with different kinds of light, which adds so much magical radiance to it.
 Semi-permanent color treatments can add these playful light effects.

 While permanent artificial hair pigments penetrate the hair and settle deep in its core, semi-permanent hair pigments only coat the outer hair shaft.
-Therefore, semi-permanent color treatments require neither ammonia nor bleaching ingredients.
+Therefore, semi-permanent color treatments don’t have ammonia or bleaching ingredients.
 This is why they are so much gentler than permanent hair coloring.

-Even if you hardly change your natural color your hair is going to look more vibrant after semi-permanent coloring.
-This effect is caused by the playful light reflections, which the artificial pigments add to your hair.
-Thin hair gains a lot from the additional pigments because they instantly provide more depth and volume; this means less need for hair mousse and more time enjoying full-erlooking hair.
+Even if you hardly change your natural color, your hair is going to look more vibrant after using semi-permanent hair color.
+Thin hair gains a lot from the additional pigments because it instantly provides more depth and volume; this means less need for products and more time enjoying hair that looks healthy and full.
 What's more, semi-permanent hair coloring is simple and can be easily done at home.

 Key Facts about Semi-Permanent Hair Colors

-- Processing, the sun, sea water or a harsh environment may have damaged your hair.
-If this is the case you should opt for the shorter leave-in times.
-You really should test the results on a small strand of hair
+- Exposure to the sun, seawater, or a harsh environment may have damaged your hair.
+If this is the case then you should opt for the shorter leave-in times.
+You should test the results on a small strand of hair

-- Using the proper hair care products can improve the staying power of the hair pigments in your hair
+- Using quality hair care products can improve the staying power of the pigments in your hair

 - Note the hair color classification on the packages: Class 1 means that the hair color can be washed out.
-Such color treatments last about six to eight shampoos and can be applied without pre-treatments; they are even sufficiently powerful to cover the first gray hairs.
+Such color treatments last about six to eight shampoos and can be applied without pre-treatments.
 However, class 1 color treatments cannot bleach hair.
 The pigments only coat the outer hair shaft.
 By comparison, class 2 hair colors contain hydrogen peroxide as a bleaching agent and a separate pigment solution, which need to be mixed before the application.
 Class 2 hair colors last about 24 shampoos